vmware-tanzu/tanzu-dev-portal/content/practices/plus-delta-feedback/index.md

 Start doing this daily, scale down to less frequent as both participants feel comfortable.

 Sometimes one or both parties are uncomfortable providing deltas or other constructive feedback.
 If plus/delta sessions consistently do not yield any deltas, try the following techniques:
-- start the session by describing how the day went.
+- Start the session by describing how the day went.
 Both parties can then work together to extract the pluses and deltas based on these descriptions.
-- implementing a format of “two pluses, one delta” to prompt both parties to suggest deltas in a more structured, blameless manner.
+- Implementing a format of “two pluses, one delta” to prompt both parties to suggest deltas in a more structured, blameless manner.
 {{% /section %}}

 {{% section %}}